Hector McNeill: Seven Years War

-McNeil entered the King's service as a merchant marine in April 1755 and was given command of a ship that took General Monckton to Nova Scotia where he remained during the siege of Beausejour.
+McNeil joined the British merchant navy in April 1755 and was given command of a ship that took Robert Monckton to Nova Scotia where he remained during the siege of Beausejour.
 He returned to Boston in October that same year.
 At year's end, just before the beginning of the Seven Years' War he was commanding a vessel that was captured by Indians allied with the French in Passamaquoddy Bay and taken north to Quebec as a prisoner.
 After a prisoner exchange he was able to acquire another ship and worked in the New England coastal trade.

 Post war

 After the war, he continued sailing a number of merchant ships between Quebec and Boston, including the sloop Phenix with a large number of passengers in April 1765 and the sloop Fanny and Jeany in November 1766.
 He also commanded the sloop Brittania and Swallow in 1767 and 1768 respectively.

 McNeill's first wife, Mary Wilson, died on February 7, 1769, and is buried in the Granary Burying Ground.
 He remarried on December 26, 1770, to Mary Watt with whom he shared a daughter, Sarah.